A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

+Using dynamical grids the work load per CPU is not constant.
+It is therefore important to verify that the performance remains indeed constant over a large range of blocks per CPU, $N_{b}/N_{\mathrm{CPU}}$, as shown in Fig. \ref{fig:performance}B, computed using $N_{CPU}=200$ on \texttt{Zay SKL}.
+For $N_{b}/N_{\mathrm{CPU}}>50$, the performance is nearly constant, while it drops for smaller values.

+With increasing $N_{CPU}$, reasonable values for $N_{b}/N_{\mathrm{CPU}}$ are obtained only for very large simulations.
+At this point, the overhead of the global topology management can eventually become important and increases the cost per grid point (Fig. \ref{fig:performance}C).
+Improving this scaling behaviour is left for future work.

+Figure~\ref{fig:performance}D shows the fraction of CPU time spent on refinement, evolution and coarsening, which sum to 100\%.
+The fractions spent on refinement, evolution and coarsening remain approximately constant over the range of $B_s$, while the ghost node synchronization and hence the parallelization overhead are much larger at small $B_s$.
+Synchronization is performed in all three of refinement, evolution and coarsening.
+Approximately 60\% --70\% are spent on computing the actual right hand side.
+We should note at this point that the ACM equations considered here are extremely simple and can be solved very efficiently.
+For more complicated equations, such as the full compressible Navier--Stokes equation, the portion of time spent on time evolution easily exceeds 90\%.

-We have not yet discussed how the block size $B_{s}=23$ has been chosen.
+For the simulations presented earlier, we have not yet discussed how the block size $B_{s}=23$ has been chosen.
 Prior to performing the actual simulations, we performed a series of runs with varying $B_{s}$ on the bumblebee configuration.
 As the smallest $\Delta x$ depends on $B_{s}$, we cannot simply change $B_{s}$ without altering the results.
 Therefore, we took advantage of the fact that for an exterior flow, the domain size $L$ is an artifact from the simulation rather than a physical quantity ($L\rightarrow\infty$ in reality).
 Thus, for every $B_{s}$ we modified $L$ to obtain the same $\Delta x$.
-All simulations are given the same amount of run time on $N_{\mathrm{CPU}}=672$, and the other parameters are $J_{\mathrm{max}}=8$, $C_{\varepsilon}=10^{-3}$, $C_{0}=20$ and $C_{\eta}=1.65\cdot10^{-4}$.
+All simulations run until $t=0.15$, and the other parameters are $J_{\mathrm{max}}=8$, $C_{\varepsilon}=10^{-3}$, $C_{0}=20$ and $C_{\eta}=1.65\cdot10^{-4}$.